-Subject Feedback English Method: The English Department provides feedback to every child using the Whole Class Feedback Model.
+Subject Feedback English Method: The English Department provides feedback to every child using the Whole Class Feedback model.
 Teachers will list key skills with clarity, using the EDUQAS mark scheme as a guide, that should be achieved in the assessment and share these with students.
 Teachers will then provide a personalised WWW/EBI to every student by referring to these skills.
 A tailored DART task will be included for every student which will clearly state what a student needs to improve on, and why, before offering scaffolding for improvement.
 Rationale: The English Department utilises Whole Class Feedback as it allows for feedback to be given on a granular level, allowing us to reduce a complicated series of interwoven skills to a clear and simple format.
 The method ensures students have clarity about what they need to do next in order to progress, at a level appropriate to them in that moment, and allows for precise personalisation without causing cognitive overload.
-DART tasks are precise, personalised and purposeful to ensure that students can see how they might improve this particular task, but also include the "why" so students can see how this would impact their longer term progression in the subject.
-Frequency: Feedback is given to all learners twice a half term including at the November and Summer assessment points where at least one of these feedback sheets will relate directly to the examination.
+DART tasks are precise, personalised and purposeful to ensure that students can see how they might improve this particular task but also include the "why" so students can see how this would impact their longer-term progression in the subject.
+Frequency : Feedback is given to all learners twice a half term including at the November and Summer assessment points where at least one of these feedback sheets will relate directly to the examination.
 In Term Four, an adaptation will be made whereby KS3 students will receive one piece of feedback in order to allow additional Year 11 examination marking to be completed by teachers without dramatically increasing workload.
 Maths Method: Students mark their own work in every lesson using answers provided by the teacher.
-In addition, the Maths Department provides regular, written whole class feedback to each student.
+In addition, the Maths Department provides regular, written whole-class feedback to each student.
 Areas students performed well in are listed under what went well (WWW) and areas for future focus or improvement are listed under even better if (EBI).
 Feedback is given on a set piece of work consisting of three questions of increasing difficulty.
 These focus on either current learning or immediately previous learning.
 Teachers assess each question and provide feedback statements based upon how the student answered.
 DART tasks are then selected based upon areas either for further consolidation or to provide additional stretch and challenge.
 Teachers model the answer to each feedback question using a visualiser and explain exactly where marks would be awarded in an exam.
 Students then assess and mark their own work using this information.
+In KS4 Higher classes, feedback may instead be provided on unit tests and assessments leading towards the GCSE.
+These will be regular, and students will have access to their attainment in each area to inform their independent revision.
+When marking, students will see modelled answers as well as mark schemes so that they are able to continue to make progress.